 Heroes used to be the “it” TV series.
-Everyone was using the catch phrase “save the cheerleader, save the world” as the popularity and unique story line of heroes has caught the imagination of the viewing public.
-Everyone was glued to the tube when heroes was on.
+Everyone was using the catchphrase “save the cheerleader, save the world” as the popularity and unique storyline of heroes has caught the imagination of the viewing public.
+Everyone was glued to the tube when heroes were on.

 But those days are long gone.
 Heroes may still be here for season three but there have been some serious problems and viewer complaints regarding the plot of the show – too many unnecessary characters, a story that doesn’t seem to move forward fast and Hiro Nakamura (Masi Oka) seemed to be less funny every episode.
 Not that we’re looking for a funny hero but he used to be so charming with the idea of helping the world.